How today's sizing and packaging solutions help blueberry processing plants become more competitive

 The KATO 260 is a high-precision selection, classification and calibration system that, given its characteristics, makes it the market leader.
 It is a compact system, to minimize the need for space and the linear meters that each fruit travels.
 It is designed to treat the fruit with the utmost care, maximizing bloom retention and product shelf life.
 This versatile system is perfect for classifying any type of fruit by size and eliminating fruit with defects.
 The KATO 260 features 5 or 7 outlets for smooth sorting in packinghouses of all sizes.

 An automatic tray dumper deposits the fruit carefully into the KATO 260, ensuring a stable supply and even distribution of the blueberries in the sorter, optimizing processing capacity.
 The KATO 260's unique roller system then separates and rotates the blueberries in 360° to facilitate the total inspection of its surface.
 A series of cameras capture multiple images of each fruit.
-To provide accurate calibration, the for mobile devices to report the of the machine is capable of detecting defects as small as 0,2 mm.
+To provide accurate calibration, the from software of the machine is capable of detecting defects as small as 0,2 mm.
 This solution thus achieves high protection of product quality.
 But that's not all.
 This advantage is complemented by the high capacity of the KATO 260 that manages to classify large amounts of product with speeds of up to 280 or 572 blueberries per second.

 A valuable add-on to the KATO 260 is its artificial intelligence module called LUCAi, which uses artificial intelligence to classify and grade fruit with extreme precision.
 As they pass through the calibration line, a series of cameras capture images of the fruits and LUCAi compares the visualized structures with its database of 250.000 fruits to, according to the configured parameters, classify each one with maximum precision.
 LUCAi is capable of processing up to 2.400 images per second.
 And also see the fruit in different wavelengths, something imperceptible to the human eye.
 This allows you to detect subtle defects such as dehydration, bruises and the phenological state of each fruit.